aklagoo/copyist-frontend/README.md

 It has been built with React, NodeJS and SocketIO.

-## Deploying it yourself?
+## Installation and Usage

+Want to run it yourself?
 Host the code [here](https://github.com/aklagoo/copyist-backend) as your backend, and run the current repository as your frontend.

 Once you're done installing and hosting the backend, follow these steps for the frontend:
 1. Clone the repository using `git clone https://github.com/aklagoo/copyist-frontend.git` or download and extract the repository.